mvillafuertem/scala-1/topics/syntax/underscore.md

 Code written for Scala 2, however, still uses the underscore for wildcard types, so it is useful to be able to recognize it.

-An indeterminate type parameter is one which is not known universally.
-There are a few reasons why a type parameter may not be known:
+An indeterminate type parameter is one that is not known universally.
+There are a few reasons why a type parameter may not be known.

 Firstly, the JVM permits us to pattern match a runtime value against its _runtime type_.
 Runtime types cannot encode all the features that compiletime types can encode, and—in particular—the type parameters of a value's